Oracle Data Guard Interview Questions/FAQs

 10. What is snapshot standby (or) How can we give a physical standby to user in READ WRITE mode and let him do updates and revert back to standby?

-Till Oralce 10g, create guaranteed restore point, open in read write, let him do updates, flashback to restore point, start MRP.
+Till Oralce 10g, create guaranteed restore point, open in read write, let user do DMLs on snapshot standby, flashback to restore point, start MRP.

-From Oracle 11g, convert physical standby to snapshot standby, let him do updates, convert to physical standby, start MRP.
+From Oracle 11g, convert physical standby to snapshot standby, let user do DMLs on snapshot standby, convert to physical standby, start MRP.

 11. What are new features in 11g Data Guard?